Ocean's Thirteen poster

 The inciting incident occurs at 14 minutes when Reuben lies catatonic in bed, broken by Bank's betrayal.
 The doctors say he's lost the will to live.
 Danny and Rusty realize revenge is the only way to save their friend..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Danny commits the full crew to the "Bank Job" - they will rig his new casino to pay out millions on opening night, ensuring he never receives the Five Diamond Award he craves.
+This shows the protagonist's commitment to Danny commits the full crew to the "Bank Job" - they will rig his new casino to pay out millions on opening night, ensuring he never receives the Five Diamond Award he craves.
 Everyone is in., moving from reaction to action.

 The Collapse moment at 90 minutes (74% through) represents the emotional nadir.
 Here, Bank discovers their plan.
 Roman (the inside man) is exposed and beaten.
 The rigged dice are found.
 Toulour fails his part of the job.
 On opening night, everything falls apart., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.